golanlevin/ExperimentalCapture/docs/longexposure.md

 * An actual single long exposure, i.e. controlling the timing of a shutter on a physical sensor or piece of light-sensitive film
 * Apps and other scripts which sum and/or blend multiple consecutive frames of video.

+### For Further Reference

+* A good history and technical overview of light-painting is available at [https://lightpaintingphotography.com/](https://lightpaintingphotography.com/)
-Many terrific examples of long-exposure photography can be found in Nicholas Felton's book, [*PhotoViz*](https://www.amazon.com/dp/3899556453), and are discussed in [this 2016 lecture](https://www.youtube.com/watch?v=aRg1PxDRL5o&t=580s) (9'40"–17'20").
+* Many terrific examples of long-exposure photography can be found in Nicholas Felton's book, [*PhotoViz*](https://www.amazon.com/dp/3899556453), and are discussed in [this 2016 lecture](https://www.youtube.com/watch?v=aRg1PxDRL5o&t=580s) (9'40"–17'20").
 Felton speaks about how "the intersection of photography and data visualization is a place where optical techniques reveal complex phenomena and data viz starts to resemble a photographic process."

 [![Nick Felton at Webstock](images/long_exposure/felton-webstock.jpg)](https://www.youtube.com/watch?v=aRg1PxDRL5o&t=580s)

 ---